PsuedoLogics/JavaAnimalIntakeProgram/README.md

-#Progam by Michael Mathews - 2024
+By Michael Mathews - 2024

+Written in Java.

-Demonstrating animal intake and reservation program in Java.
+Purpose to process rescue animal intake and reservation.

+To run open IntelliJ or preferred Java IDE.

+Download and open project files.

+Run the main and interact in console.

+-Enjoy